 Check references cited in the document to ensure that they are accurate and up-to-date.
 Check for the 4C’s of the document- Clear/ Concise/ Correct/ Complete to improve the usability of the document.

-Look for the best software for technical documentation (automated solution/platform) which can execute the review process can be more efficiently and transparently.
+Look for the best software for technical documentation (automated solution/platform) which can execute the review process more efficiently and transparently.
 Automation solution helps you with dynamic workflows which allow you to customize the checklist and reviewer team.
 The reviewer will be notified of the timely review via an email/ message in their inbox and the review can be approved with a click.
 The documentation is more on track as everything is informed to everyone like what is written by whom, who is to review what etc.

 End-to-end workflow automation